AutomatedProcessImprovement/prosimos-docker/README.md

 The deployed web application is available here: https://prosimos.cloud.ut.ee/.

+## Use Case Example

+The example used during the demo could be found in `demo_example` folder.
+It includes both the model and the log file (in .xes format).
+In order to download those files, you need to clone the whole repository.

 ## Running the application locally

 > Please, note that you need to have `Docker` installed in order to follow the following steps.
 The installation instructions could be found here: https://docs.docker.com/get-docker/